c-he/perm/README.md

 ### USC-HairSalon

-Since the [original link](http://www-scf.usc.edu/~liwenhu/SHM/database.html) of USC-HairSalon has been deprecated for a while, you can obtain a copy of it from **XXX**. **These data are registered to `data/head.obj` and preprocessed to make sure each strand has 100 sample points**.
+Since the [original link](http://www-scf.usc.edu/~liwenhu/SHM/database.html) of USC-HairSalon has been deprecated for a while, you can obtain a copy of it from **[TODO]**. **These data are registered to `data/head.obj` and preprocessed to make sure each strand has 100 sample points**.
 We then augment these data using the style mixing algorithm described in [HairNet](https://github.com/papagina/HairNet_DataSetGeneration) to enlarge the dataset size to ~10k hairstyles.
-The augmented dataset can be downloaded from **XXX**.
+The augmented dataset can be downloaded from **[TODO]**.
 Please download these two datasets to `data/usc-hair` and `data/usc-hair-mix`, or create symbolic links under the `data` directory.

 ### Data processing